 The video below describes how to tie your pointe shoe ribbons once they are sewn.
-It is a good idea to sew and tie your ribbons iteratively (sew a little, tie the shoes, fix the alignment, sew a little more, tie them again, etc) to make sure you don’t completely sew them in the wrong direction.
-This means you should sew one side of the “box” on the ribbons, put the shoe on and test the angle.
+It is a good idea to sew and tie your ribbons in a Trial & Error fashion (sew a little, tie the shoes, fix the alignment, sew a little more, tie them again, etc) to make sure you don’t completely sew them in the wrong direction.
+This means you should lightly sew one edge of each ribbon, put the shoe on, and test the angle.
 The first thing in this video below shows a wrapping of the ribbon in front across the ankle with no bubbling or folding.
 This orientation is key!

 Pointe shoes are expensive, and they’re designed to break down.
 This means we’ve picked up a costly hobby!
 In order to make your pointe shoes last as long as possible follow these simple tips: